The Big Blowdown: Plot

-Literary significance and reception
+Reception

 The Richmond Review compared the novel to the works of James Ellroy and Eddie Bunker.
 In particular Karras search for redemption through his involvement in solving the prostitute murders sub-plot was described as evoking Ellroy.
 Reviews praised Pelecanos' dialogue and sense of place.
 They also remarked upon Pelecanos' use of film and music references and the cinematic nature of the book.
 Karras has been described as a flawed hero because of his infidelity and lack of commitment to his family.
 The novel's moral complexity has been praised.
 The use of violent set pieces has been praised as enlivening the novel.

-Awards and nominations
+Awards

 In 1997, The Big Blowdown was the recipient of the International Crime Novel of the Year award in France, Germany and Japan.